 Above: "The earth is at its most active in winter," Jane Scotter explains.
 Last weekend the Fern Verrow farmers were busy filling horns with cow manure, ready to be incubated in the earth until spring.

 Above: Broad beans sing out in one of the Fern Verrow fields, untroubled by pests and weather.
-Like the organic principles which followed, the agricultural visionary Rudolf Steiner's ideas about biodynamics were focused on nature as a self-contained entity.
-Look after it and it will look after you.

 Above: Freshly dug carrots.
 "The proof is in the eating," (Allan Jenkins again).
 "There is a vibrancy and vitality to Fern Verrow food that I've never found anywhere else."

 Above: Jane protecting a compost preparation from the birds.
 BD 502 is one of the more intriguing compost preparations: yarrow flowers are dried in summer, sewn into stags' bladders the following spring and then strung up in full sun.
 Around Michaelmas (29 September), the stags' bladders are buried in the earth, with other preps.
 Yarrow has long been associated with reproduction and growth, drawing on the powers of the planet Venus.

 Above: Why, how and where did Steiner get his ideas about biodynamic farming?
 Does logic play a part?
 It may be more about intuition.
 Steiner grew up among the peasants of the Austrian mountains in the 19th century, who had used the same methods for millennia.
 Life and livelihood revolved around the seasons and the "breathing of the earth."
 He acknowledged that these traditions had influenced his philosophy of biodynamics.